alanwatsonforster/glass/src/glass/groundunitdata/AAA.md

 Air Strike also has a single-mount version, but I can find no evidence for this other than as the main weapon of IFVs (e.g., the Marder) or on naval mounts.

 Air Strike has hit rolls of 5/4/3 and a damage rating of 2.
 Puma has hit rolls of 3/2/1, which match those of the single gun version in Air Strike, and a damage rating of 3, which is more than most 20 mm except for the M163/M167.
 The rate of fire of the twin Rh-202 is about 2000 RPM, but that of the M163/167 is about 3000 RPM, so it seems appropriate damage rating of the Rh-202 is less than that of the M163/M167.
-I adopt the Air Strike values in both cases.
+I adopt the Air Strike values for the twin mount in both cases.

 - [Wikipedia](https://en.wikipedia.org/wiki/Rheinmetall_Mk_20_Rh-202)